aptnetdb/aptnetdb.github.io/about.markdown

 permalink: /about/
 ---

-Detail-oriented Security Researcher focused on reverse engineering and more concerned about major impacts to security of critical infrastructure sectors that affect how humanity thrives.<br>
+Detail-oriented Security Researcher focused on reverse engineering and concerned with major impacts to cybersecurity posture of critical infrastructure sectors that affect how humanity thrives.<br>
 <hr>
 WORK<br>
 Currently: Security Researcher<br>